Welcome back to the Patchstack Weekly Security Update! This update is for week 27 of 2022.

 Macros and Formulas are powerful tools for spreadsheet users, so they’re not going away any time soon.
 There are protections in the spreadsheet software too, but it is still very important that web applications that generate CSV files, files that are trusted by users.
 Do a little checking and sanitizing of the data before they pass it along.

-Lucky for us, the explanation on how to secure code against CSV Injection security bugs is pretty easy for the basics and it should take an even beginner developer no more than a few hours to implement some defensive coding practices to secure a site against CSV injection bugs.
+Lucky for us, the explanation on how to secure against CSV Injection security bugs is pretty easy for the basics and it should take an even beginner developer no more than a few hours to implement some defensive coding practices to secure a site against CSV injection bugs.

 If your code generates a CSV file, and if any of the cells look like a formula, you must sanitize or remove it.